ThomasKroes/GuacamoleWorkshop/prerequisites/exercise.md

 *In the exercises you will see references to this image in docker-compose.yml files.*

 ## Desktop Docker image
-In the following exercises, we will run Blender in a docker container based on a desktop Docker image.
+In the following exercises, we will run Blender in a Docker container based on a desktop Docker image.
 This desktop image combines [XFCE](https://xfce.org/) with [XVFB](https://en.wikipedia.org/wiki/Xvfb), so that the desktop containers can be run headless.
 Furthermore it has [VNC](http://www.karlrunge.com/x11vnc/) for remote control by Guacamole.

-Follow the steps below to create the Docker image (*Consult the [Dockerfile](desktop/Dockerfile) for more information.*):
+Follow the steps below to create the Docker image:
 1. Open a terminal and navigate to `{clone_dir}/prerequisites/desktop/`.
+This directory contains the following files:
+[Dockerfile](desktop/Dockerfile) for building the Docker image
+[startup.sh](desktop/startup.sh) is the main entry point for the Docker container [supervisord.conf](desktop/supervisord.conf) configures the process manager (e.g. XVFB, X11VNC & SSH)
 2. Execute `docker build . -t desktop`
 This builds the desktop Docker image and stores it in the local Docker registry.

 ## Blender desktop Docker image